ljmerza/frigate_plate_recognizer/README.md

 Update your frigate url, mqtt server settings.
 If you are using mqtt authentication, update the username and password.
 Update the camera name(s) to match the camera name in your frigate config.
 Add your Plate Recognizer API key and region(s).

 You'll need to make an account (free) [here](https://app.platerecognizer.com/accounts) and get an API key.
 You get up to 2,500 lookups per month for free.
+You will also need to enable car object detection for the cameras you want to use this with.

 ### Running